ICLIPTER/bibek-s-portfolio/README.md

 If you'd like to use this template for your own portfolio website, you are welcome to do so under the following conditions:

-### Attribution Requirements

-1. **Required Attribution**:
-   - You must maintain the original credit in the footer: "Original design by [Achyut Katiyar](https://github.com/achyut21)"
-   - Keep the attribution link in the README

 2. **GitHub Repository**:
    - If you fork or clone this repository, please star the original repository
    - Include a clear statement in your README indicating that your project is based on Achyut Katiyar's portfolio template